-• Orders are piling up daily from distributors who have (Continued on page 45)
+· Orders are piling up daily from distributors who have (Continued on page 45)

-LOS ANGELES - Pop vocalist Oliver has narrated a halfhour radio documentary on drug abuse.
-The program was prepared by the House Select Committee on Crime as a re-
+By ELIOT TIEGEL LOS ANGELES - Pop vocalist Oliver has narrated a halfhour radio documentary on drug abuse.
+The program was prepared by the House Select Committee on Crime as a result of its lengthy hearings in Washington into crime and narcotics traffic.